 Quote of the Month

-Join featured PacNW poets, Richard Wakefield and Jodi Knowles for an evening of poetry reading and Open Mic This a great chance to read from your own personal work and hear from some of our local best talent.
+Join our featured PNW poets for an evening of poetry and Open Mic.
+This is a great chance to read from your own personal work and hear from some of our best local talent.
+Open to All.

 "Poets are...the trumpets which sing

 Knit Too Readers will discuss Bartender's Tale by Ivan Doig